nuclearace/CytubeBot/README.md

 - `$poll the name of the poll.option1. option 2.etc.[true]` - Opens a poll, use . to seperate options.
 The last option, if "true", makes it an obscured poll (votes are hidden to non-mods).
 Requires mod or "P" permission
 - `$endpoll` - Ends a poll.
 Requires mod or "P" permission
 - `$userlimit (true|false) | n` Limits the number of videos users can add.
 Mods are not exempt.
 Ex: `$userlimit true 5`
+- `$shuffle` Shuffles the playlist.
+Requries mod or permission

 Custom Commands